j0achim/Goal-Oriented-Action-Planner/README.md

     - **Only** ticked when they are active.
     - Have cost function/attribute instead of priority, lower = better.

-### Limitations

- - A plan will not allow a action to be run multiple times, as this will cause a stack overflow when pathfinding to compute possible paths. (this would generate infinite possible paths)

 ## Getting Started

 This serves as documentation being overly explicit.